JonSaffron/PublishFor3E/README.md

 > publish http://rdwap1/TE_3E_DEV/
 ~~~

-If you need to explictly specify a list of WAPIS use:
+If you need to explicitly specify a list of WAPIS use:
 ~~~
 > publish http://rdwap1/TE_3E_DEV/ wapi1 wapi2 wapi3
 ~~~